 The success of the BYU Athletic Department during this time resulted in two Outland Trophy Winners, a Heisman Trophy Winner, as well as literally hundreds of All-Conference and All-American athletes.
 After finishing their careers at BYU, many of these athletes went on to compete on the professional level in a variety of sports.
-Coach Stiggins’ strength and conditioning program undoubtedly played a major role in helping these athletes reach their full athletic potential.
+Coach Stiggins’ strength and conditioning program undoubtedly played a significant role in helping these athletes reach their full athletic potential.

 Chuck developed a comprehensive, computerized strength training program which eliminated the guesswork from strength training by providing sets, repetitions, poundage, intensity, and recovery periods for each individual based on solid periodization concepts.
 The Program was individualized by sport/position/event and then tailored to meet the needs of each individual athlete.
 The program was also designed to be used by physical education classes, health clubs, wellness and fitness centers, sports medicine clinics, as well as by the general population (ages 14 and older).